 It’s good to have the long-haired one back.
 Texas can be caught and Weaver has some ground to make up on Justin Verlander and Chris Sale if he wants to finish higher than second for the Cy Young this year.

-Topics: Jered Weaver
+Tags: Jered Weaver